FK Beograd (Serbia)

-FK Beograd (ФК Београд) is a defunct football club based in Karaburma, Belgrade, Serbia.
+FK Beograd (ФК Београд) is a football club based in Karaburma, Belgrade, Serbia.

 History

-After winning the Belgrade Zone League in the 1993–94 season, the club finished as runners-up in the 1994–95 Serbian League North and earned promotion to the Second League of FR Yugoslavia through the playoffs.
+After winning the Belgrade Zone League in the 1993–94 season, the club finished as runners-up in the 1994–95 Serbian League North and earned promotion to the Second League of FR Yugoslavia via the play-offs.
 They were placed 16th in their debut season in the second tier.
 In the 1999–2000 season, the club placed first in the Second League of FR Yugoslavia (Group North), but ceded its 2000–01 First League of FR Yugoslavia spot to Sartid Smederevo.
 They instead spent the next four seasons in the second tier, before suffering relegation in 2004.
 Over the following eight years, the club participated in the Serbian League Belgrade.
 They finished runners-up in the 2005–06 season.
 In July 2012, it was announced that FK Beograd failed to renew its registration, while a new club was founded as FK Beograd 1929.